aedilkha/python-port-scanner/reports/01-design-report.md

 doesn't handle a userspace-VPN tunnel robustly — nmap manages interface selection, retransmissions and userspace routing better than my code does.

-I verified this the honest way: my SYN scan works correctly on a local target (loopback), so the implementation is sound on a normal network — the failure is specific to raw-packet scanning through this tunnel.
-The takeaway: my connect scan is the reliable method on this target, and the SYN scan's limit here is an implementation gap versus nmap, not a property of the environment.
-Knowing exactly where and why a tool breaks is more useful than a tool that works by accident.
+My SYN scan works correctly on a local target (loopback), so the implementation works on a normal network — the failure is specific to raw-packet scanning through this tunnel (Tailscale).
+So my connect scan is the reliable method on this target, and the SYN scan's limit here is an implementation gap.

 ---